jonisor/composebase/README.md

 Dependencies are set from Gradle's version catalog and can be found in `gradle/libs.versions.toml`.

+## Service

+Project is currently integrated with local test server implemented in SpringBoot and Kotlin.

 ## CI/CD

 Project is integrated with CircleCI.